chrishong0129/Interactive-Design-Framework-User-Study/README.md

 You'll also have to create a conda environment using the framework_env.yml file.
 Follow the link below for instructions on how to create a conda environment. https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Once the environment is set up, open and run Framework_4-{mode}_INTERVIEW_px.ipynb in Jupyter Notebook.
+Make sure to change project_dir in line 74 to your directory.

 Run the server on an external page by clicking the http://localhost:XXXX/ link for a better view of the user interface.